The Craziest Trip of My Life: An In-Depth DMT Experience Report

-I experienced the most terrifying and profound drug trip of my life recently.
+I tripped DMT last month.
+It was the most terrifying and profound psychedelic experience of my life.

-Yes, the following article is, in part, a report on the experience of tripping on the hallucinogenic drug DMT; but I promise this article is not an obnoxious recount of how silly it made me and my friends act, or anything of that vein.
+The following article details my experience of tripping on a hallucinogenic drug called DMT – but I promise it’s not an obnoxious recount of how silly it made me and my friends act, or anything of that vein.

-For example: Though it’s been proven that humans naturally produce endogenous DMT, there isn’t any direct scientific evidence that indicates the pineal gland plays a roll in its biosynthesis.
+For example: Though it has been proven that humans produce natural endogenous DMT, there isn’t any direct scientific evidence that indicates the pineal gland plays a roll in DMT’s biosynthesis.
 In fact, science has yet to demonstrate that the human brain has anything to do with the production of DMT.
-However, studies have shown that other mammalian brains (e.g. lab rats’ brains) produce DMT, so it may be conjectured that DMT biosynthesis occurs in human brains as well.
-From there, we may conjecture that it originates in the pineal gland because, on the molecular level, DMT is analogous in structure to other neurotransmitters such as serotonin and melatonin, both of which are produced by our pineal gland.

 You’ll understand in a moment why all this matters.